henryorton/paramagpy/README.rst

 * CSA cross-correlation correction to PRE calculations
 * Dipole-dipole/Curie spin cross-correlated relaxation calculations
 * Fitting of tensor parameters to PRE/CCR data
+* Macro scripts for integration with CCPNMR and Sparky

 Documentation
 -------------